landoskape/syd/docs/source/tutorial.rst

             pass
             # We'll expand on this later...

-        # Then initialize the viewer with your custom class
+        # Then initialize your custom viewer class
         viewer = MyViewer()